toaderflorin/blog/content/blog_drafts/2022-10-07-microfrontends/index.md

 Note: global state objects such as the one introduced by Redux makes splitting React/Redux apps into smaller MFEs quite problematic.
 Before moving various pieces of the application into individual MFEs, it is recommended the frontend is decoupled from the global app state.

 MVVM applications like KnockoutJS are easy to split because components usually have their own state.
 Angular's services makes it harder to do this, for example, but they can be copied between MFEs, if needed.

-### The Problem with Redux
-Since Redux state is global, technically each component can both access and modify each piece of state.
-In the worst case scenario, we could have something like this:

-Redux is supposed to be your *view model*, NOT domain model.
-The domain model resides on the server in the database.

-So this is correct:

-This isn't.

-Unfortunately, if your application looks like the second, you are going to have a hard time breaking it up.

-In reality, most

-(next) Azure Hyprescale Named instances are a game changer